realworldocaml/book/en/foreign-function-interface.md

   endwin ()
 ```

-This code can be compiled by:
+This code can be compiled by linking against the `ctypes` and `unix` ocamlfind packages.

 ```console
 $ ocamlfind ocamlopt -linkpkg -package ctypes -package unix \